Curiosity (rover): Chemistry and Camera complex (ChemCam)

 ChemCam is a suite of two remote sensing instruments combined as one: a laser-induced breakdown spectroscopy (LIBS) and a Remote Micro Imager (RMI) telescope.
 The ChemCam instrument suite was developed by the French CESR laboratory and the Los Alamos National Laboratory.
 The flight model of the mast unit was delivered from the French CNES to Los Alamos National Laboratory.
-The purpose of the LIBS instrument is to provide elemental compositions of rock and soil, while the RMI gives ChemCam scientists high-resolution images of the sampling areas of the rocks and soil that LIBS targets.
-The LIBS instrument can target a rock or soil sample up to 7 m away, vaporizing a small amount of it with about 50 to 75 5-nanosecond pulses from a 1067 nm infrared laser and then observes the spectrum of the light emitted by the vaporized rock.
+The purpose of the LIBS instrument is to provide elemental compositions of rock and regolith, while the RMI gives ChemCam scientists high-resolution images of the sampling areas of the rocks and regolith that LIBS targets.
+The LIBS instrument can target a rock or regolith sample up to 7 m away, vaporizing a small amount of it with about 50 to 75 5-nanosecond pulses from a 1067 nm infrared laser and then observes the spectrum of the light emitted by the vaporized rock.

 ChemCam has the ability to record up to 6,144 different wavelengths of ultraviolet, visible, and infrared light.
 Detection of the ball of luminous plasma is done in the visible, near-UV and near-infrared ranges, between 240 nm and 800 nm.
 The first initial laser testing of the ChemCam by Curiosity on Mars was performed on a rock, N165 ("Coronation" rock), near Bradbury Landing on August 19, 2012.
 The ChemCam team expects to take approximately one dozen compositional measurements of rocks per day.
 Using the same collection optics, the RMI provides context images of the LIBS analysis spots.
 The RMI resolves 1 mm objects at 10 m distance, and has a field of view covering 20 cm at that distance.